Players (Canadian) Formula Atlantic Series Race

 - March 722 (Rich Bradley): Rich Bradley (Sunnyvale, CA) had a March for Formula B in 1974 and 1975.
 It was described as a 722 at a SCCA race at Sears Point in April 1974 and again at the Edmonton F/Atlantic race in 1975.
 Bradley advertised the car in Formula in Oct 1975 as a March 722 with Falconer body.
 The advert was repeated in April 1976, noting a new Falconer body, F1 brakes and a Lamar wing.
 Subsequent history unknown.

 - March 74B (Jean Beaulieu): New to Bruce Jensen (Kitchener, Ontario, Canada), and raced by him in the Players Canadian Formula Atlantic series.
-Sold for 1975 to Jean Beaulieu (Quebec City, Quebec, Canada) appeared very briefly at the start of the 1975 series, but he failed to start the opening race after a number of problems that culminated with a rod through the side of the engine.
+He competed in all seven rounds of the series, with a best result of second place at Edmonton in June, and took pole position at Sanair in July.
+He then competed in the Trois-Rivières race in September, and in the two Pro Formula B races later in the season, at Waterford Hills in September, and the US GP support race at Watkins Glen in October.
+The car was sold for 1975 to Jean Beaulieu (Quebec City, Quebec, Canada), who appeared very briefly at the start of the 1975 series, but he failed to start the opening race after a number of problems that culminated with a rod through the side of the engine.
 He sold the car to Ron Rogers (Trenton, Ontario), who raced it mostly in club events in 1976 and 1977 before selling it to Jim Close.
 Rogers ran the car for Close until Close took it back to California.
-Sold to its current owner in the early 1990s, and retained.
+Sold back to Rogers in the early 1990s, and retained.

 - Lola T360 [HU3] (Bill O'Connor): Sold via North American agent Carl Haas to Bill O'Connor (Highland Park, IL) and run for him by Traylor Engineering in the Canadian Formula Atlantic series in 1974.
 O'Connor won the US GP support race in this car in October 1974.
 Retained for 1975, when it was used in the Canadian series and at least once in SCCA Nationals, entered by United Racing Ltd. To John Kowalski (Berea, OH), who won Central Division Formula B in 1976 in the car, qualifying for the Runoffs.
 Kowalski only scored nine points in a Lola in Central Division FB in 1977.
 Subsequent history unknown.

-- March 74B (Peter W. Broeker): Peter Broeker raced a March 74B at several rounds of the Players Canadian Formula Atlantic series in 1975.
+- March 74B (Peter W. Broeker): Peter Broeker (Pointe-Claire, Montréal, Quebec, Canada) raced a black-and-white #21 March 74B at several rounds of the Players Canadian Formula Atlantic series in 1975.
 Photographs show that the car had a 742 nose, so side radiators.
-He also made a couple of entries in 1976, and may have been using the same March.
+He also made a couple of entries in 1976 in a car described only as a Stebro, which could well have been the same March.
 Subsequent history unknown.

 - March 722/73B (Vern Schuppan): Vern Schuppan raced in the Players Canadian Formula Atlantic series in 1975 in a March 722 prepared by Rick Shea's Shea Racing.
 The car was yellow-and-white, in 73B (or 74B) bodywork, and ran as #11 with support from Rapid Movements.
 Later in the season, the car was raced by Shea himself at Brainerd in September.
 At the start of the 1976 season, Shea ran the car for Dave Walker.
 It was now described as a March "72-75" and was black, but still entered as #11.
 After Walker drove it in the first four races, it was later raced by Bob Beyea, Shea himself, and by Damien Magee at Trois-Rivières in September.
 The car was then sold to Frank Monise (Pasadena, CA), so is presumably the blue-and-white #25 March "75B" that he raced in southern Californian SCCA Nationals in 1977 and 1978.
 Advertised by Monise in September 1978 as a March "72 updated to 76" with "fresh CRW BDD".
 Subsequent history unknown.